tier4/scenario_simulator_v2/docs/README.md

 ## Purpose of this package
 Currently, various kinds of simulators and scenario formats are developed all over the world.
-We need open-source frameworkd for integrating those testing tools with Autoware easilly and quickly.
+We need open-source framework for integrating those testing tools with Autoware easilly and quickly.
 So, we developed this package.
 <font color="Coral">__This package is designed to easily accommodate multiple simulators and scenario description formats.__</font>
 This package provides under Apache License Version 2.0.